 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 6 times during the year.
+The Board of Trustees has formally met 3 times during the period (and subsequently 2 times as a Local Governing Board, a sub-committee of Enrich Learning Trust).
 The Board is satisfied that through the Audit, Resources and Finance committee, it maintains effective oversight of funds.
 Details of the sub-committee are noted below.

-Attendance during the year at meetings of the Board of Trustees was as follows:
+Attendance during the period at meetings of the Board of Trustees was as follows: